WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

 The current gufunc signature allows for functions that operate on given arrays.
 It does not provide a means for generating output whose shape exceeds the (broadcast) shapes of the input arrays.
-This means there is no way that functions such as `linspace` and `geomspace` can be implemented as gufuncs.
+This means there is no way that functions such as `linspace`, `geomspace` or `convolve1d` can be implemented as gufuncs.

 Signature change
 ----------------